 Saucy, orange-poached chicken lies on a bed of arugula, finished with roasted red pepper strips and black olives.
 Eaten at room temperature, this delightful dish defies classification.
-I guess you could call it a substantial dinner salad.
-Serve it with crusty bread.
-This recipe is an old favourite, its origins forgotten.
+It’s chicken-centric, but if pressed, I guess you could call it a substantial dinner salad.
+Serve Orange Chicken & Arugula with crusty bread.
+This recipe is an old favourite, its origins long forgotten.

 Sea salt to taste